Can AI Help the Planet—Not Just Harm It?

 Cattle also consume thousands of gallons of water per pound of meat or dairy products produced.
 Beef: roughly 1,800 gallons per pound.
 Dairy: 350–370 gallons per gallon of milk.
 Comparatively, AI water use is a drop in the bucket.

-It’s odd to hear people criticize AI for its energy and water use, while continuing to consume meat and dairy—that are among the largest contributors to environmental damage.
+It’s odd to hear people criticize AI for its energy and water use, while they continue to consume meat and dairy, which are among the largest contributors to environmental damage.

 Using AI Intentionally